Skip to main content

 Interpretation

-The highest similarity is between Jack and Mary, with a Jaccard coefficient of 0.33.
-This indicates the fewest mismatches among attributes where at least one individual has a value of 1.
+Jack and Mary have the highest similarity, with a Jaccard similarity coefficient of 0.67 and a Jaccard distance of 0.33.
+They have the fewest mismatches among attributes where at least one individual has a value of 1.

-The similarity between Jack and Jim is moderate, with a coefficient of 0.67.
+Jack and Jim have moderate similarity, with a Jaccard similarity coefficient of 0.33 and a Jaccard distance of 0.67.
 They differ on the Cough and Test-1 attributes while sharing the Fever characteristic.

-The lowest similarity is between Jim and Mary, with a coefficient of 0.75.
-This indicates the most mismatches among 1-valued attributes, particularly differing on Cough, Test-1, and Test-3.
+Jim and Mary have the lowest similarity, with a Jaccard similarity coefficient of 0.25 and a Jaccard distance of 0.75.
+They have the most mismatches among 1-valued attributes: Cough, Test-1, and Test-3.